iamtheyammer/gam-cros-win-wrapper/README.md

 **The first step is to put a serial number/device ID/email/asset ID into the big box asking for it, then pressing submit.** In the output box, you should see the device ID you're working with.

-### I want to mention that sometimes, when you press a button the app will not respond to you.
-This is a common occurrence as it completes commands.
-It may even go into "Not Responding".
-This is normal, especially for large operations.

 Now, you can click on any of the buttons.

 | Item Title      | Equivalent GAM command | Description |